Djacon/obsidian-ml-notes/Math/Set Theory/Set operations.md

-**Set operations** is a concept similar to fundamental operations on numbers.
+**Set operations**, in [[set theory]], is a concept similar to fundamental operations on numbers.
 There are four main set operations which include set union, set intersection, set complement, and set difference

 The **complement** of A is written as $\bar A$
 * $\bar A = \{a \in U\ |\ a \not\in A\}$